 I don’t know about you but I keep hearing the same story across financial media.
 Apparently, value investing is no longer relevant.
 Both the Economist and Washington Post had articles out this week proclaiming that value investing was on its last legs.
-To the Post’s credit, they did suggest the tide could be changing but […]
+So is value investing dead or is it simply in hibernation?
+To the […]

 Coronavirus and election concerns have really spooked the market lately with the S&P 500 down -6% on the week.
 There are more than a couple of reasons for this weakness.
 Cases of coronavirus are ramping up and there appears to be little cohesion or plan to tackle the escalating number of cases.
 The US election […]